Velocidex/velociraptor-web/content/docs/getting-started/stand_alone/_index.md

 #### Configuration files generated

-The interactive config generator will now create both a client and server configuration file, which by default are stored in the local folder and named as follows:
+The interactive config generator will create both a client and server configuration file, which by default are stored in the local folder and named as follows: